 Monitor speed and acceleration

 Unnecessary acceleration and driving at high speeds can increase fuel consumption and emissions.
 High speeds result in high fuel consumption.
 At 110 kilometres per hour (km/h) your car can use up to 25% more fuel than it would at 90 km/h.
-Minimising rapid acceleration and harsh braking by driving smoothly can reduce fuel consumption by 10-40 per cent in city driving and 15-30 per cent in highway driving.
+Minimising rapid acceleration and harsh braking by driving smoothly can reduce fuel consumption by 10-40 per cent in city driving and 15-30 per cent in highway driving1,2 .
 The use of cruise control on higher-speed roads will assist you to drive smoothly.

 Minimise idling

 Don’t leave your engine running while parked or waiting.
 Turn the engine off if you are waiting in your car for more than a minute, e.g. school pick up.
 If your car has a stop-start feature, use it.
-This can reduce fuel consumption by 1-2 litres for every hour the engine isn’t running when stopped.
+This can reduce fuel consumption by 1-2 litres for every hour the engine isn’t running when stopped7.

 Monitor your fuel use